jack-sm/srv-salt/doc/build.md

 This document walks through the process of building a Salt master in AWS, configuring it, and using it to build the virtual machines that will host the Cons3rt application.

-## Build the Salt Master
+## The Salt Master
 The Salt Master consists of two parts:

 - A vm in AWS
 - a bootstrap script to configure it.

 ### Salt Master vm Details
-In Govcloud, the Salt Master uses the following image ID and size:
+In Govcloud, the Salt Master uses the following details:

 ```
   image: ami-97fb9fb4  #Amazon Linux, x86_64
   size: m1.medium
+  security group: salt-master
+  ip: 96.127.46.30
 ```

+**NOTE**: The IP is very important.
+This is the IP that salt-cloud uses as the master for the Salt minions to connect to.

 ### Salt Master Bootstrap Script
 The bootstrap script installs Salt and configures it to use the `jack-sm` project in Github for states and use S3 for the fileserver backend.